HPDCS/TM_data_access_patterns/README.md

 `./generate_files.sh [output_file_name].csv`

-It will first compile all the benchmark, then it will execute `do_tests.sh`, saving the results in a txt file, subsequently passed to a python script that turns it into a CSV table.
+It will first compile all the benchmark, then it will execute `do_tests.sh`, saving the results in a txt file, subsequently the file is parsed from a python script that turns it into a CSV table.
 You can show a graphical view of the data with:

 `python3 plot.py [output_file_name] [test_repetitions] [number_of_threads] [num_items] [num_ops_per_trans] [read_probability]`